aidanbunch/Quenya/README.md

 ## The interesting bits

 - No accounts needed
-- Works with any media format you'd expect (JPG, PNG, GIF, WebP)
+- Supports images, videos, and PDFs with custom viewers for each
 - Drag & drop or click to upload
 - Built with Next.js, Supabase, and runs on Vercel
 - Open source because why not

-Made this because I love the idea of ephemeral content and wanted a dead-simple way to share media that clean up after themselves.
+Made this because I love the idea of ephemeral content and wanted a dead-simple way to share media that cleans up after itself.
 Hope you find it useful!